 - (xu) is 1/Phi

-Below are the following reference files for all methods as AI, DXF, Solidworks, and PDF
+There are a myriad of ways to find and utilize this unique numeric ratio with geometry.
+I've included the following reference files for all methods as AI, DXF, Solidworks, and PDF.

 Also posted on instructables.com